amirarsalan90/amirarsalan90.github.io/_pages/about.md

 Bio
 ======
-I am a computer scientist with a passion for Generative AI and LLMs.
-After earning my Ph.D. from the University of Central Florida in December 2022, I've been working as a data scientist at Integral Ad Science.
+I am a computer scientist with a passion for Generative AI.
+After earning my Ph.D. from the University of Central Florida in December 2022, I've been working as a Machine Learning Engineer at Integral Ad Science.
 Prior to working at Integral Ad Science, I was a graduate research assistant at CASL at the University of Central Florida.
-My research interests include Generative AI, Large Language Models, and Deep Learning.